 Here’s a video of us performing on Vimeo: https://vimeo.com/416711742?ref=fb-share

-I would love to speak at your bookstore, crystal shop, acupuncture/chiropractor office, natural health foods store, art fair, music, or yoga festival.
+I would love to speak at your bookstore, crystal shop, acupuncture / chiropractor office, or other holistic / natural fair or festival.
 I support healthy lifestyle businesses.
+For information on ALL of my books, visit my Amazon Author page.

 Connecting…